vj-ug/Scrape-Gmail-Subject-Line/README.md

 - Users can analyze what sort of emails they receive

-- Added interactive graphs analyzing subject lines in Gmails using  GGPLOT in R and D3.js
+- Added interactive graphs analyzing subject lines in Gmails using  GGPLOT2 in R and D3.js